-Submitted by Town Council Chairman Nancy Harrington
+Submitted by Town Council Chairman Nancy Harrington Discussion on the status of the Highway Garage initiative

-- 28 Discussion on the status of the Highway Garage initiative - 29 priorities/goals.
-She questioned the will of the Council with regard to placing the highway garage on the
+Chairman Harrington noted, at its retreat, the Council identified the highway garage as one of the top priorities/goals.
+She questioned the will of the Council with regard to placing the highway garage on the ballot for this coming April.